bespon/bespon_website/docs/spec_overview.md

 escape.

 Strings delimited by single and double quotation marks follow the same rules.
-A string that starts with one quotation mark `'` or `"` ends at the next identical quotation mark that is not backslash-escaped.
+A string delimited by only one quotation mark `'` or `"` begins immediately after the opening quotation mark and ends immediately before the next identical quotation mark that is not backslash-escaped.
 The sequences `''` and `""` represent the empty string.
-Longer delimiter sequences such as `'''` and `"""` may be used to include any unescaped delimiter sequence that is shorter or longer than the delimiters.
+Longer delimiter sequences such as `'''` and `"""` can be used to minimize the need for backslash escapes.
 Such delimiter sequences must be multiples of 3 characters in length and no longer than 90 characters.
+The string begins immediately after the opening delimiter sequence and ends immediately before the next occurrence of the sequence that is not backslash-escaped and is not part of a longer sequence of the delimiter character.
+A string using these longer delimiters can include any unescaped sequence of the delimiter character that is shorter or longer than the delimiter sequence, with one exception.
+The first and last characters in a string must be backslash-escaped if they are the delimiter character.
+This prevents any ambiguity about the beginning and end of the string.

 Strings delimited by backticks begin with a delimiter sequence of length 1, 2, 3, or a multiple of 3 no longer than 90 characters, and end when the